briansmith80/IMDB-API-WebApp/README.md

 # IMDB-API-WebApp
 HTML5 / JavaScript Mobile Game using RESTful API
-// This was a file for testing some script needed.
+// This was a file for testing some scripts needed.
 <br>
 Please note that this is not a project but more a testing puroses // this project is not complete and API no longer works.